thin-edge/thin-edge.io/vision.md

 - Supporting IoT and other Northbound connectivity
 	- Vendor agnostic connectivtiy of the data plane and control plane, analytics and service/app orchestration from various IoT platforms is required for all future IoT use-cases, as hyperscaler platforms and end-customer vendor preferences might vary.
 - Edge devices as deployment option for IoT services and applications
-	- There is increasing need for device specifc applications close to the device e.g. device configuration, control logic, local monitoring, here a flexible software management framework is needed which is independent from the preferred sw artefact type due to different hardware, OS variants and package managers.
+	- There is an increasing need for device specific applications close to the device e.g. device configuration, control logic, local monitoring, here a flexible software management framework is needed which is independent from the preferred software artifact type due to different hardware, OS variants and package managers.
 -   There is an emerging needs for Edge analytics such as data filtering, pre-aggregation, ML model execution.
 -   Edge devices as configuration/management interface for asset - local/remote UI for asset configuration/management including software and firmware management of underlying systems to keep them secure and up-to date